 - Created Identity – the identity we decide to create for ourselves; it is the part of our identity that is not controlled by our past or by other people.

-In the context of this lecture, the intent is to capture your present identity.
+The intent is to capture your present identity.
 Picture yourself on the x-axis on the lower right (Remembered Identity).
 In the next lecture, we will explore your future self or what Goldsmith describes as “Created Identity”.
-Understanding who you are in the present will help reinforce what aspects of your identity that you want to retain and what you are seeking to change that transform you into the person you want to become.
+Understanding who you are in the present will help reinforce what aspects of your identity you want to retain and what you are seeking to change that transform you into the person you want to become.

 Let’s now explore various dimensions that can help us understand who we are in the present.